FalcoSuessgott/vops/README.md

 * save and restore a Vault (raft storage required) Snapshot
 * open the UI in your default browser
 * perform a vault login to a specified cluster in order to continue working with the vault CLI
+* copy the token from a the token exec command to your clipboard buffer for Vault UI login
 * define custom commands then can be run for any cluster

 # Installation